 To calculate Top Performer Retention rate, look at the number of top performers still here over the number of top performers at start of the period.
 Then multiply by 100 to get the rate.
 This calculation does not include new hires during the period, so what you have is the pure retention rate.

 You can also use this calculation as an early warning system if you start to see drops in retention.
 Act fast, but thoughtfully and meaningfully.
 Don’t just react to changes in retention, but start a strategic dialogue with leaders, managers, and employees to make informed decisions and intervene appropriately.

-With these three simple metrics, you can leverage existing data to take a quick pulse on each stage of the talent lifecycle.
+With these three simple metrics, and a talent management software like Namely, you can leverage existing data to take a quick pulse on each stage of the talent lifecycle.
 Building a more data-driven HR practice is a learning process, but the sooner you get started, the better you can use these metrics to drive meaningful impact.

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo

 Get the latest news from Namely about HR, Payroll, and Benefits.